St George, Queensland: Economy

 The town is a centre for cotton growing, as well as sheep, wheat, onions, garlic, corn, carrots and grapes.

+Nature conservation areas

+Powrunna State Forest

+Powrunna State Forest is near St George.
+It includes a secure reserve to provide habitat for the critically endangered northern hairy-nosed wombat which is inaccessible to the public.
+The reserve was established in 2024 as a partnership between Queensland's Environment Department, Gunggari Native Title Aboriginal Corporation and Gunggari native title holders, Glencore mining company, and the Wombat Foundation.
+Fifteen of the wombats were relocated from Epping Forest National Park in early June 2024.

+Richard Underwood Nature Refuge

+The Richard Underwood Nature Refuge (RUNR) is also near St George, and as of June 2024 is home to 18 wombats.
+The area, which lies along the banks of the Balonne River, was gazetted in 2008 as wombat habitat, and the Australian Wildlife Conservancy (AWC) took on the lease in October 2023.
+The landowners are Ed and Gabrielle Underwood.
+It is also home to much other wildlife, including "at least 15 other species of native mammals, 12 species of amphibians, 31 species of reptiles, and at least 83 species of birds" as of 2024.
+The refuge is completely fenced, to expel feral cats and other predators.
+Vegetation includes eucalypts such as silver-leaved ironbark and poplar box, along with white cypress pine and belah trees.
+Native grasses such as mulga mitchell grass and feathertop wiregrass grow at ground level.

 Facilities

 St George has a visitor information centre, cultural centre, swimming pool, showground, bowling and the St George Golf Club.
 The address of the golf club is Wagoo Road.
 It was opened in 1948.

 The town also has an airport, St George Airport.

 Balonne Shire Council operates a library in Victoria Street.

 The St George branch of the Queensland Country Women's Association has its rooms at 73 Victoria Street.

 Christ Church Anglican is at 133 Victoria Street (28.0378°S 148.5784°E).
 The St George Lutheran congregation hold their services at the Anglican Church.